Houston, TX

 The acidic byproducts of combustion contain sulfur compounds that form sulfuric acid when mixed with moisture.
 This powerful acid attacks the lime-based mortar between bricks, gradually dissolving the binding agent that holds the chimney structure together.
 As the mortar deteriorates, bricks become loose, and the entire chimney structure begins to weaken from the inside out.
 This process occurs so gradually that homeowners often remain unaware of the damage until significant structural problems manifest, requiring extensive and expensive chimney repair services.

 Lone Star Chimney professionals frequently encounter chimneys where years of operating with damaged liners have resulted in complete mortar joint failure throughout the flue system.
-The repair process in these cases extends far beyond simple liner replacement, often requiring complete reconstruction of interior chimney walls and, in severe cases, partial or complete chimney rebuilding.
+The repair process in these cases extends far beyond simple liner replacement, often requiring complete reconstruction of interior chimney walls and, in severe cases, partial or complete chimney rebuild projects.
 The cost difference between early liner replacement and addressing extensive structural damage can be substantial, making early intervention crucial for homeowners.

 The freeze-thaw cycle common in many climates compounds the damage caused by acidic deterioration.
 When moisture penetrates compromised mortar joints and subsequently freezes, the expanding ice creates additional pressure that accelerates the breakdown of the chimney structure.
 This cyclical damage continues throughout the heating season, with each freeze-thaw event causing additional deterioration that compounds the original liner damage.